When self-care becomes another thing on your list

 10. Nature and light exposure

-Fifteen minutes outside during daylight improves mood, reduces stress, and regulates circadian rhythm.
+Research suggests that even brief outdoor light exposure can support mood and circadian regulation [5].
 This does not require a hike or a park.
 A sunny patio or a walk around the block works.

 The mechanism: Natural light suppresses cortisol and melatonin at appropriate times.
 Most office workers are light-depleted, which disrupts sleep and mood.
 You are not getting fresh air.
 You are resetting your biological clock.